CharonSSS/RSS-Origin/README.md

 It is highly recommended **not to** install all celestials while you are ready to conduct interplanetary missions!
 We suggest retaining only the celestial(s) required for the mission and removing the remainings.

+**Specific operations for adding/removing celestial bodies:**
+	- Go to RSSOrigin in gamedata, search for celestial folders you need or don't need.
+ 	- Move the unwanted celestial folders out of GameData (!
+Please remember the location of the celestial folder before moving it out!
+If you forget, you can go to check "List of added celestials" for the location of the celestial folder)
+  	- If you need a certain celestial or celestial system, you can place it back in the corresponding position within GameData/RSSOrigin.

 ### Dependencies and recommendations

 [Real Solar System](https://forum.kerbalspaceprogram.com/topic/177216-*) and all dependencies of it (of course)